-With the rise of the internet, cloud and smart phone economy, more and more people have the option of living in one state while working in another – remotely.
+With the rise of e-commerce, advanced telecommunications, and the new prevalence of remote work, more and more people have the option of living in one state while working for an employer in another state, without ever setting foot there.
 The possibilities for reducing state income taxes through this scenario haven’t been lost on savvy hi-tech employees and business owners in California.
-By simply moving across state borders and working for a California business (or even running it) through the internet, they become nonresidents, potentially free of California’s high income tax rates, while still being able to participate in California’s thriving economy.
+By simply moving across state borders and working for a California business (or even running it) through the internet and other telecommunications, they become nonresidents, potentially free of California’s high income tax rates, while still being able to participate in California’s thriving economy.

-Of course this situation isn’t lost on California’s taxing authorities either.
-Because of that “remote workers” need to be careful and understand the tax rules for nonresidents working for California firms.
+Of course, this situation isn’t lost on California’s tax enforcement agencies either.
+Because of that, remote workers need to be careful and understand the tax rules for nonresidents working for California firms.

 California Tax Rules For Remote Employees